adi90x/rancher-gen-rap/README.md

 This repo is auto build on push : [Rancher-gen-RAP](https://gitlab.com/adi90x/rancher-gen-rap/builds/artifacts/master/download?job=compile-go)

-This repo is build using Go 1.7 to get nicer templates !
+This repo is build using Go 1.7 to enable nicer templates !

 Original Readme give most information but those functions have also been added :